-If you are intent on attending an actual offline school, one thing to understand is that there are few CNA schools (schools exclusively for CNA training).
-Don’t let this deter you, though: nowhere on your list should it be a priority that your training come from an institution solely responsible for CNA training.
+If you are intent on attending an actual offline school, one thing to understand is that there are few CNA schools (schools exclusively for catering for nursing aides).
+Don’t let this deter you, though: nowhere on your list should it be a priority that your training come from an institution solely responsible for Certified Nursing Aide training.
 Technical institutes and medical schools with CNA programs are among the most reputable resources for training and education.
-In fact, it’s more than fair to say that CNA programs within general technical or medical schools are preferable.
-A school that hosts CNA programs as well as general medical or technical programs is likely to have a host of resources that you can access during your studies, thereby enhancing your educational experience.
+In fact, it’s more than fair to say that programs within general technical or medical schools are preferable.
+A school that hosts nursing programs as well as general medical or technical programs is likely to have a host of resources that you can access during your studies, thereby enhancing your educational experience.

-On the other hand, many experienced certified nursing aides recommend taking CNA courses at a nearby community college.
+On the other hand, many experienced certified nursing aides recommend taking courses at a nearby community college.
 The logic behind it is that community colleges are often geared toward accommodating adults with full-time jobs and tend to cost significantly less than other options.
 They also have the advantage of providing better support for people returning to education after years outside the classroom.

 As you would expect, online schooling is a highly profitable industry, especially regarding medicine and other hard science disciplines.
 People want training in fields with plenty of jobs, and online coursework provides convenience for which millions of people happily pay each year.
-This is why it is important to evaluate the credibility of online CNA classes before enrolling; people are quick to offer their financial information in exchange for instant-gratification education in the privacy and convenience of their own homes, and scammers know it.
+This is why it is important to evaluate the credibility of online classes before enrolling; people are quick to offer their financial information in exchange for instant-gratification education in the privacy and convenience of their own homes, and scammers know it.

 If general accreditation information on a class is not available no matter how many buttons you click or FAQ pages you check, it is safest to assume that something is fishy about the program.
 Unfortunately, the Internet is a nest for countless scam websites.
 Fortunately for you, the online education industry is well aware of this, and a legitimate online school will go out of its way to verify upfront that it is, in fact, legitimate.